graysonkent/graysonkent.github.io/_posts/2017-11-24-various-methods-for-finding-endianness.md

 Little Endian
 ```

-Perfect!
-But there are a few issues with this approach.

 This method works great if your version of [`util-linux`](https://www.kernel.org/pub/linux/utils/util-linux/) is [v2.19](https://www.kernel.org/pub/linux/utils/util-linux/v2.19/) or above (released Feb 2011).
 That was when they added the following section to [`/sys-utils/lscpu.c`](https://github.com/karelzak/util-linux/blob/aabe2441765c632bba697945491e3e0ac29ac886/sys-utils/lscpu.c#L821):

 ```c